Karate Changes Your Brain

 "The karate black belts were able to repeatedly coordinate their punching action with a level of coordination that novices can't produce," says Dr Ed Roberts of Imperial College.

-[These changes in the brain may suggest one reason why martial arts training is so beneficial for autistic students.
-Learn more using the links below.]
-1"We think that ability might be related to fine tuning of neural connections in the cerebellum, allowing them to synchronize their arm and trunk movements very accurately."
+"We think that ability might be related to fine tuning of neural connections in the cerebellum, allowing them to synchronize their arm and trunk movements very accurately."

 Learn More: